Chef and restaurateur

 Neil pivoted to the world of barbecue following a role at Barbecoa with acclaimed American chef Adam Perry Lang.
 This inspired Neil to open (and head chef for) the original Pitt Cue in Soho.
 It was wildly successful, winning numerous accolades and gathering queues that stretched around the block.

-Neil moved on to head up the highly acclaimed John Salt in Islington and the Smokehouse which was the UK’s only real wood BBQ restaurant.
+Neil moved on to head up the highly acclaimed John Salt restaurant in Islington, and then Smokehouse – which was then the UK’s only real wood barbecue restaurant.
 Smokehouse received unanimous critical acclaim and went on to open a second site in Chiswick.
-Neil also opened and managed Bad Egg in the city which was an all-day diner that showcased a lot of Neil’s passions including Korean and BBQ food.
+Neil also opened and managed Bad Egg, an all-day diner that showcased a lot of Neil’s passions including Korean and barbecue food.